 Whether you want "second-hand books" or "antiquarian books", the three areas introduced below are sure to satisfy your "desire for book" nonetheless.

 If you want to a tour on second-hand bookstores, then this is the first place to go!
-The world's largest "book town" - Jinbocho (Chiyoda Ward)
+The world's largest "book town" - Jimbocho (Chiyoda Ward)

-We cannot talk about the circumstances of used books in Tokyo without mentioning Jimbocho.
+We cannot talk about used books in Tokyo without mentioning Jimbocho.

-The old bookstore town in Jimbocho, Chiyoda-ku, Tokyo, is not only one of the largest in Japan, but also one of the largest in the world.
+The Jimbocho Book Town in Chiyoda-ku, Tokyo, is not only one of the largest of its kind in Japan, but also one of the largest in the world.
 This is because there are many unique bookstores and millions of books and art works are collected in this area.

 Sanseido Shoten Jimbocho Main Store, Books Tokyodo Kanda Jimbocho Store, Shosen Grande...
 It is said that there are about 200 small bookstores and old bookstores that handle used books, as well as landmark bookstores that sell mainly new books.
-Among them are long-established stores that have been in business for over 100 years, such as GYOKUEIDO SHOTEN (founded in 1902) and YUKYUDO SHOTEN (founded in 1915)!
-In addition, many major publishers such as SHOGAKUKAN and Shueisha are concentrated in Jimbocho, and it can be said that this is truly a "book town" that loves books and is loved by books.
+Among them are long-established stores that have been in business for over 100 years, such as GYOKUEIDO SHOTEN (founded in 1902) and YUKYUDOU SHOTEN (founded in 1915)!
+In addition, Jimbocho iss also home to a concentration of many major publishers such as SHOGAKUKAN and SHUEISHA.
+It can be said that this is truly a "book town" that loves books and is loved by books.

 The fact that the products and categories handled by each store are different is the real thrill of "Book Town".
 There are specialized books for students, and there are also unique antiquarian bookstores with specialized fields such as literature, history, art, manga, and religion.
-In addition, the "Kanda Used Book Festival" (神田古本まつり / Kanda Furuhon Matsuri) is held every year, and book lovers from all over the country are rushing to find hundreds of thousands of books and bargains.
+In addition, the "Kanda Used Book Festival" (神田古本まつり / Kanda Furuhon Matsuri) is held every year.
+Book lovers from all over the country rush to find hundreds of thousands of books and bargains.